joerivanarkel/AzureEventHub/README.md

 return true;
 ```

-In these handlers I take the arguments given and display the recieved or return he exception.
+In these handlers I take the arguments given and display the received or return the exception.

 ```csharp
 protected static async Task ProcessEventHandler(ProcessEventArgs eventArgs)